Storage rings as detectors for relic gravitational-wave background ?: Shrinkage of the machine circumference and stiffness of physical structures, governing the path of the beam

-In this section we discuss the influence of the forces, related to the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam (mounts of magnets, for instance).
-In fact, one can imagine that the forces, induced by the {\it stiffness} of the physical structures of the storage ring, can prevent the machine circumference of the storage ring from the shrinkage caused by the relic gravitational--wave background.
-If it is so this should mean that the observed shrinkage of the machine circumference of the storage ring cannot be explained by the influence of the relic gravitational--wave background.
-Below we show that the forces, related to the {\it stiffness} of the physical structures of the storage ring, can be neglected for the analysis of the shrinkage of the machine circumference, caused by the relic gravitational--wave background.
+In this section we discuss the influence of the forces, related to the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam (mounts of magnets, for instance) and estimate the amplitude $h_0$.
+Indeed, one can imagine that the forces, induced by the {\it stiffness} of the physical structures of the storage ring, can prevent the machine circumference of the storage ring from the shrinkage caused by the relic gravitational-wave background.
+Below we show that the forces, caused by the {\it stiffness} of the physical structures of the storage ring, can be neglected for the analysis of the shrinkage of the machine circumference, induced by the relic gravitational-wave background.

-Let us denote the forces, caused by the {\it stiffness} of the physical structures of the storage ring, as $\vec{F}_{\rm stiff}$.
-The observation of the fluctuations of the machine circumference, induced by the tidal and seasonal forces \cite{SD99,MT00}, assumes that the forces, produced by the {\it stiffness} of the physical structures of the storage ring, are smaller compared with the tidal and seasonal forces.
+Let $\vec{F}_{\rm stiff}$ be the force, caused by the {\it stiffness} of the physical structures of the storage ring.
+The observation of the fluctuations of the machine circumference, induced by the tidal and seasonal forces \cite{Date1999,Takao2000}, assumes that the forces, produced by the {\it stiffness} of the physical structures of the storage ring, are smaller compared with the tidal and seasonal forces.

-Since the seasonal forces are smaller compared with the tidal forces but have been measured experimentally by the change of the machine circumference, it is obvious that the forces, induced by the {\it stiffness} of the physical structures of the storage ring, should be smaller compared with the seasonal forces.
+Since the seasonal forces are smaller compared to the tidal forces but have been measured experimentally by the change of the machine circumference, it is obvious that the forces, induced by the {\it stiffness} of the physical structures of the storage ring, should be smaller compared with the seasonal forces.
+This can be written as follows $|\vec{F}_{\rm stiff}| \ll | \vec{F}_{\rm s}(\vec{r}\,)|$, where $\vec{F}_{\rm s}(\vec{r}\,)$ is the seasonal force defined by \cite{Date1999}